paypal/squbs/docs/httpclient.md

 ### Per Client Configuration

-[Akka HTTP Configuration](http://doc.akka.io/docs/akka-http/current/scala/http/configuration.html) defines the default values for configuration.
+[pekko HTTP Configuration](http://doc.pekko.io/docs/pekko-http/current/scala/http/configuration.html) defines the default values for configuration.
 You can override these defaults in `application.conf`; however, that would affect all the clients.
-To do a client specific override, Akka HTTP allows passing a `ConnectionPoolSettings` during `HostConnectionPool` flow creation.
+To do a client specific override, pekko HTTP allows passing a `ConnectionPoolSettings` during `HostConnectionPool` flow creation.
 This is supported by squbs as well.

 In addition to the above, squbs allows a client specific override in `application.conf`.
 You just need to specify a configuration section with the client's name that has `type = squbs.httpclient`.
 Then, you can specify any client configuration inside the section.
 For instance, if we would like to override the `max-connections` setting only for the above `"sample"` client, but no other client, we can do it as follows: